Skater Sandrine Tas narrowly misses Olympic medal in 5,000m

-Belgian speed skater Sandrine Tas finished fourth in the 5,000 metres at the Winter Olympics on Thursday, just missing out on a medal.
+Belgian speed skater Sandrine Tas finished fourth in the 5,000m at the Winter Olympics on Thursday, just missing out on a medal.
 Gold went to home favourite Francesca Lollobrigida at the Speed Skating Stadium in Milan.

-Tas had opened her second Winter Olympics last Saturday with seventh place in the 3,000 metres.
-Four years ago in Beijing, she made her Olympic debut, finishing 28th in both the 500 and 1,000 metres and 29th in the 1,500 metres, and exiting in the semi-finals of the mass start.
-She still has two events to come in Milan, with the team pursuit scheduled for 14 to 17 February and the mass start on 21 February.
+Tas had opened her second Winter Olympics on Saturday with seventh place in the 3,000m.
+She made her Olympic debut four years ago in Beijing, finishing 28th in both the 500 and 1,000m and 29th in the 1,500m, and exiting in the semi-finals of the mass start.
+She still has two events to come in Milan, with the team pursuit scheduled for 14-17 February and the mass start on 21 February.

 #FlandersNewsService | © BELGA PHOTO JASPER JACOBS